mennobartels/Improviser/README.md

 To run the files locally, it is recommended to set up a virtual environment (venv) and install the required packages from the requirements.txt file.
 Then, execute Example.py within the virtual environment as usual.

 Additionally, you can use Example_with_animation.py locally, which will save animations as MP4 files.

-Feel free to explore and adapt the Improvisor tool to suit your pathfinding needs!

-Enjoy pathfinding with Improvisor!